Friday, December 8, 2023

 I enjoy playing the New York Times' game Spelling Bee.
 I wondered about how to write a Python script that creates and solves Spelling Bee puzzles and decided to take a stab at it.

 For those who aren't familiar, each puzzle is built on a seed word containing exactly seven unique letters.
 These are randomly arranged in a hexagon format resembling a honeycomb.
 You make words at least four letters long from these letters (you can use letters more than once) and the puzzle judges them as real words or not.
 One letter is placed in the center of the puzzle and must appear in all words.
 The words are scored based on their lengths and the game designates you as a genius (or lesser skill levels) based on your score.
-Every puzzle has one or more pangrams that use all the letters in the puzzle at least once (one is the seed word although there can be more).
+Every puzzle has one or more pangrams that use all the letters in the puzzle at least once; one is the seed word. although there can be more.

 It turns out you don't need much code at all to generate a puzzle that meets the criteria.
-Given a list of English words, you can easily identify all the ones that could be a seed word (contain only letters and have exactly seven of unique ones).
+Given a list of English words, you can easily identify all the ones that could be a seed word (contain only letters and have exactly seven unique ones).
 Then you can either pick one at random or ask the user to enter one (making sure it qualifies) as the seed for a puzzle.

 Most Unix-like systems have a word list at /usr/share/dict/words.
 This list exists on Mac OS X, so I've used it.
 The list does have a flaw: it's much bigger than the one the New York Times uses.
 (I've often been surprised by the words that aren't recognized by the official Spelling Bee puzzle.)
 This means that not only will the solution set be somewhat different from the Times' answers, you'll see a number of obscure and naughty words that you'd never see in theirs.
 No big deal, it'll work with any word list so you can substitute whatever you want.
 Exercise for the reader and all that.